-Herbs can also be grown indoors through the fall, winter and spring months!
+Herbs can also be grown indoors throughout the year!
 Just make sure that they get plenty of light, water them as needed and fertilize occasionally.
-Some people prefer to start herbs by seed, which can also be done successfully year-round.
-Our seed racks are also an excellent source for many different herb varieties; available January through August, with simplified selection the rest of the year.
+Some prefer to start Herbs by seed, which can also be done successfully year-round.
+Our seed racks are also an excellent source for many different Herb varieties; available January through August, with select assortment during the rest of the year.

-Click Here to Search for more specific information about individual herbs
+Click Here to Search for More Information about Herb Varieties

 Success with Herbs – Care & Tips: